cyrusnolan/cyrusnolan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Aerospace Masters of Engineering Student studying guidance, navigation, and control of launch vehicles and spacecraft.
+subtitle: Aerospace Masters of Engineering Student interesting in guidance, navigation, and control of launch vehicles and spacecraft destined for entry, decent, and landing.

 profile:
   align: right